 There are several ways to treat a perforated eardrum.
 The form of treatment usually depends on the exact cause of the eardrum perforation.
 For example, infections that cause a perforation of the eardrum are usually treated using antibiotics.

 It is also not always necessary to treat a perforated eardrum since they may be able to heal on their own over time.
-However, it is still very important to seek the advice of Dr. Lee Kleiman at Severn River ENT, since an eardrum perforation can lead to very serious complications such as permanent hearing loss.
+However, it is still very important to seek the advice of Dr. Lee Kleiman since an eardrum perforation can lead to very serious complications such as permanent hearing loss.
 Common treatments for a more serious eardrum perforation include: